nuclia/frontend/README.md

 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash
 ```

-To check if it was installed properly, close and reopen the terminal and run "`command -v nvm`" and should return "`nvm`".
+To check if it was installed properly, close and reopen the terminal and run `command -v nvm` and should return `nvm`.
 In case there is something else going on, troubleshoot with [this documentation](https://github.com/nvm-sh/nvm#troubleshooting-on-macos).
-To see all the commands, simply run "`nvm`".
+To see all the commands, simply run `nvm`.

 To install the latest version of [node](https://nodejs.org/en), run: